maxsolovev/vue-calendarrange/README.md

   /* override background and border colors of a range between start and end dates */
   --day-between-color: green;

+  /* override background and border colors of current date */
+  --day-current-color: green;
 }
 </style>
 ```